-The PA-CAT is a 240-item specialized, discipline-specific assessment that is designed to measure knowledge and application in nine prerequisite science subjects necessary for success in the demanding Physician Assistant (PA) curriculum.
+The PA-CAT is a specialized, discipline-specific assessment consisting of 240 test items designed to measure knowledge and application in nine prerequisite science subjects necessary for success in the demanding Physician Assistant (PA) curriculum.
 The PA-CAT has been developed specifically for use by PA educators and their admissions departments as part of a holistic admissions process.
-As of June 21, 2023, the assessment has been administered to 2,979 examinees since it was first administered on May 1, 2020.
-One Composite scaled score based on all items comprising the assessment and three subject scaled scores (Anatomy & Physiology, Biology, and Chemistry) are reported for each examinee.
-The reliability of PA-CAT Composite scaled scores is very high (0.937), indicating that the PA-CAT Composite scaled scores are very dependable.
-This means that it is highly likely that the PA-CAT examinees with higher PA-CAT scaled scores have higher knowledge and application skills in the prerequisite science subjects.
+As of June 21, 2023, the assessment has been administered to 2,979 examinees since it its first administration on May 1, 2020.
+One composite scaled score based on all items comprising the assessment and three subject scaled scores (Anatomy & Physiology, Biology, and Chemistry) are reported for each examinee.
+The reliability of PA-CAT composite scaled scores is very high (0.937), indicating that the PA-CAT composite scaled scores are very dependable.
+This means that it is highly likely that the PA-CAT examinees with higher scaled scores have greater knowledge and application skills in the prerequisite science subjects.

-Relationship between PA-CAT Composite Scores and Performance in Physician Assistant Program
+Relationship between PA-CAT Composite Score and Performance in Physician Assistant Program

-The relationship between PA-CAT Composite scores and performance in the PA program at Miami-Dade College was investigated by calculating the Pearson correlation coefficient and the associated statistical significance.
-These are discussed next along with the interpretation of the strength of the relationship in terms of the size of the correlation coefficient.
+The relationship between PA-CAT composite score and performance in the PA program at Miami-Dade College was investigated by calculating the Pearson correlation coefficient and the associated statistical significance.
+These are discussed next, along with the interpretation of the strength of the relationship in terms of the size of the correlation coefficient.